agentreno/aws-security-specialty/README.md

 - Macie example
 - HSM example
 - Full terraform log and alert example based on AWS Config
-- Full terraform log and alert example based on AWS CloudTrail (with S3 backup)
+- ~~Full terraform log and alert example based on AWS CloudTrail (with S3 backup)~~
 - Examples of each type of S3 encryption
 - Try out EBS volume encryption
 - WAF example
 - Identity federation example

+## TODO Nice to have

+- Add a list of detection rules to cloudtrail example